Eight steps toward resilient supply network management

 Logistics; Procurement; Supply Chain | Short to mid-term

 A diverse, flexible, state-of-the-art mix of transportation modes is key to risk mitigation when dealing with emerging transportation constraints (locally and globally), production-restart issues, and personnel uncertainties.
 The capabilities of companies to evaluate and adapt transportation modes quickly is thus a decisive factor in navigating crises, such as a global pandemic.
 Currently, logistical companies are expanding freight-train connections between Germany and China, which speeds up delivery times and overcomes capacity shortages.
 The development of automated, autonomous, alternative transport modes enlarges offerings as well.
-Currently, drones have successfully been demonstrated to overcome risks in lastmile delivery in areas with high densities of at-risk groups.
+Drones have successfully been demonstrated to overcome risks in lastmile delivery in areas with high densities of at-risk groups.
 Deloitte can help set up a drone logistics network or select the best mix of transport modes.

 4. Supply Chain Control Tower